timvandermeij/sentiment-analysis/README.md

     $ python analyze.py < commit_comments.json
     $ python classify.py score < commit_comments.json

-The latter `classify.py` script uses a (naive) classifier to predict the scores using a labeled dataset.
+The latter `classify.py` script uses a classifier to predict the scores using a labeled dataset.
 Both programs work in a similar manner.
+This script requires the `2015-01-29` commit comments dump in order to cross-reference the labels with the messages.
+The classification itself can be run on any dump, and the script will filter any already labeled messages before prediction.

 The output can be given to the `reducer.py` script, but only if it has been sorted on the first column of the output (the group or the score of the line).
-This can be done using MapReduce as described later on.
-This generates a histogram of frequencies of the scores which can be passed to `plot.py` to make a graph of the frequencies.
+This can be done using MapReduce as described later on, or by passing the output through `sort`.
+The `reducer.py` script generates a histogram of frequencies of the scores which can be passed to `plot.py` to make a graph of the frequencies.

 Groups